WarleyLopes/Extraction_Validation/exctraction_validation/README.md

 9-Open up exctraction_validation.sln file to open the project;

+10-On the Solution Explorer window, right click the solution and click on Restore NuGet packages;

-10-Build the project;
+11-Build the project;

-11-Open Test Explorer (CTRL+E,T) or Test->Windows->Test Explorer, run the test;
+12-Open Test Explorer (CTRL+E,T) or Test->Windows->Test Explorer, run the test;

-12-Check out the results in root folder of the project through the file index.html;
+13-Check out the results in root folder of the project through the file index.html.